 6) Don’t be afraid to make friends on day 1 at freshmen orientation.
 True you will most likely not become best friends with everyone you encounter, but it is good to be around some people you know.
 Remember that every freshmen will be in the same boat you are in.
 Nervous about meeting you.
 No need to be afraid.

 7) If you are not a morning person, don’t schedule classes for 8:30am.
+Common sense really.
 Trust me, you will not go.
-Especially after a weekend of ‘productive activities’.
+Especially after a weekend of ‘productive social activities’.

 9) Caution:: Too much socializing = bad grades.
 Everything in moderation.
 Learn the definition of “balance” & “responsibility”.

 10) If you are feeling overwhelmed, are having problems sleeping, or have gone through a bad breakup, visit your college’s counseling center.
 If you are feeling suicidal at any point, talk to a close friend and or call your college’s crisis center number immediately.
 College is tough and challenging but please, remain sane, keep your head on straight.

 Starting fresh for the 2014-2015 academic year!
 Thought this totally was something EVERY Washington College First-year student should read and or any college Freshmen entering in the fall who is seeking some advice.Simply click on the topic that interests you and you’ll be redirected to a helpful source that I know will help and put all those first year anxieties and concerns aside!
 Feel free to message me with any further questions:)

 Summer Advising Days are coming up at the end of this month for accepted students of the Washington College Freshmen Class of 2018, so I would like to offer some free advice on the benefits of choosing a college course schedule OR more specifically- the benefits of choosing a LATER course schedule :D